elementemerald/Local-on-the-8-s-Early-2014/README.md

 ## Credits
 Credits go to the main developer who made most of this as I edited it to look like the 2014 version.
-Credits to Austin (AWNetwork) for helping maintain the emulator and keeping it runnning.
+Credits to Austin (AWNetwork) for helping maintain the emulator and keeping it running.

 ## Instructions
 ## Option 1 (easier)